UnGaucho/super-challenge/README.md

 * Dockerized Spring Boot Java 17 REST Api
 * Asynchronously log every http request into a PostgresSQL JPA repository with pagination
 * Provide an api to fetch the request log
+* Small simple calc service with a backing cache
+* I ran out of time to complete the RateLimiter (I would've used a redis bucket with Resilience4j)
+* Same with Spring Retry and general error handling (sorry!)

+The most complete feature is the AsyncRequestLogging, please don't judge too harsh for the missing features!

 ## Considerations